artbrock/artbrock.com/_metacurrency-resources/2009-04-26-currencies-as-dna-of-social-organisms.md

 - currency
 ---

-Elaborating on a central metaphor for understanding currencies
+Elaborating on a central metaphor for understanding currencies.